learn-co-students/css-adding-responsive-features-re-coded_istanbul_web003/README.md

     - Change the `#logo h2` font size to 2.2em
     - Adjust the top positioning on the `#social` selector to 72px
     - Change the `col-3 p` selector to have a column count of 2. _Hint: look at the `style.css` stylesheet and make sure you grab all three column-count attributes!_
+- **Add a breakpoint for 750px**
+  - Within this breakpoint:
+    - Set the font size of the `#navbar nav a` selector to 0.9em;
+    - Change the `.col-3 p` column count to 1
+    - For the `.col-1`, `.col-2`, and `.col-3` selectors, set the width to 100%, left margin to 0, and float to none
+    - Remove the right border by setting `.border-right` border property to 0
+    - Set the `#details div` height to auto

+**Bonus Challenge**
+Add a breakpoint for 700px.
+Within this breakpoint, we are going to hide all of the navigation links, and display the "hamburger menu" icon that is currently set to be hidden.
+We also want to hide the text saying "Exceptional Realty Group", leaving the icon visible.
+Third, we want to adjust the spacing on the logo and social selectors so they remain in line with each other.

+## Conclusion
+Whether development is mobile first or desktop down, creating responsive sites that look good at all resolutions can be an interesting and enjoyable challenge.
+Remember to use the device toolbar to help you check the user experience at all resolutions.
+Play around with lots of different layouts and arrangements until you find the one that makes the most sense for the user, and keep the accessible user in mind.
+The more you practice working with HTML and CSS together, the more comfortable you will become.